2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 Team Needs: QB, LB, S

-There aren’t a lot of tackles worth drafting in this draft, and for New Orleans, it can now pair Banks Jr. with Taliese Fuaga that they drafted in the first round last year.
+There aren’t a lot of elite tackles worth taking in the first round in this draft, and for New Orleans, it can now pair Banks Jr. with Taliese Fuaga, whom they drafted in the first round last year.

 Fantasy impact?
 Whoever is under center for the Saints will have more time to go through reads and move the offense as a whole because of the duo of Banks Jr. and Fuaga.
 I’m not confident the move makes me want New Orleans’ QB, RB or WR in fantasy, but there are worse options.